ibm-cloud-docs/AnalyticsEngine/provisioning.md

 ```
 {: codeblock}

+For the United Kingdom region, use the end point `https://resource-controller.eu-gb.bluemix.net`.

 To get the IAM token, perform the following [steps](./Retrieve-IAM-access-token.html).

 ## Plan upgrading

 You can only upgrade from a Lite plan to a Standard-Hourly plan.
-You can upgrade by using the IBM Analytics Engine UI or by using the {{site.data.keyword.Bluemix_short}} CLI.
+You can upgrade by using the {{site.data.keyword.iae_full_notm}} UI or by using the {{site.data.keyword.Bluemix_short}} CLI.

-To upgrade a Lite plan using the Analytics Engine dashboard in IBM Cloud:
+To upgrade a Lite plan using the {{site.data.keyword.iae_short}}Analytics Engine dashboard in IBM Cloud:

-1. Open your IBM Analytics Engine service dashboard page.
+1. Open your {{site.data.keyword.iae_full_notm}} service dashboard page.

 1. Select the **Plan** tab and then select the Standard-Hourly plan.